A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Discussion

-\paragraph{Does diversity help?} Despite the increase in diversity seen in Sec.~\ref{sec:results-diversity} by the diverse paraphrasing methods, they did not provide systematic improvements to either \bleu or sentence\bleu with respect to other baseline paraphrasing methods.
-To better understand what effect adding additional references has on \bleu scores, we take a look at how the sentence-level comparisons between different system outputs vary when using difference metrics.
-With respect to the sentence\bleu baseline, we calculate the percentage of comparisons for which the decision is improved (the baseline scored the worse translation higher than the better one and the new metric reversed this)\footnote{`Better' and `worse' systems are determined by the official DA human assessments of MT quality.} and for which the decision is degraded (the opposite reversal).
-Results of this comparison, shown in Fig.~\ref{fig:improvements-vs-degradations} show that although all the systems are improving a fair number of comparisons (up to 9.6\% for some metrics), they are also degrading almost as many.
-So, while paraphrasing adds references that represent the space of valid translations, references are being added that match with the space of invalid ones too.
-Interestingly, the same pattern can be seen when human paraphrases are used, 6.46\% of comparisons being degraded vs.~8.3\% improved, suggesting that even when gold standard paraphrases are produced, the way in which the references are used by \bleu still rewards invalid translations.
+\paragraph{Why are gains only slight?} With respect to the \sentbleu baseline, we calculate the percentage of comparisons for which the decision is improved (the baseline scored the worse translation higher than the better one and the new paraphrase-augmented metric reversed this)\footnote{`Better' and `worse' systems are determined by the official DA human assessments of MT quality.} and for which the decision is degraded (opposite reversal).
+The results (Fig.~\ref{fig:improvements-vs-degradations}) show that although all the systems improve a fair number of comparisons (up to 9.6\%), they degrade almost as many.
+So, while paraphrasing adds references that represent the space of valid translations, references are indeed being added that match with the space of invalid ones too.
+Interestingly, the same pattern can be seen for human paraphrases, 6.46\% of comparisons being degraded vs.~8.30\% improved, suggesting that even when gold standard paraphrases are produced, the way in which the references are used by \sentbleu still rewards some invalid translations, though the balance is shifted slightly in favour of valid translations.
+This suggests that at least at the segment level, \bleu is a balancing act between rewarding valid translations and avoiding rewarding invalid ones.
+Some of these effects may be smoothed out in system-level \bleu but there is still likely to be an effect.
+It is worth noting that for the two languages directions, fi--en and gu--en, for which diversity was negatively correlated with correlation gain (i.e., diversity could be harming performance), the most conservative approach (\random) leads to some of the best results.

 \paragraph{What is the effect on individual $n$-grams?}